jgarcia45/professional-portfolio/README.md

 ## Description

 Our challenge is to create a professional portfolio to showcase our skills and talents to employers.
+We will be applying the core skills we recently learned: flexbox, media queries, and css variables.
+We will continue to add more core skills as we progress throughout the course.

 ## Acceptance Criteria
 ```